About Fair Wear

 Cross icon

-• Fair Wear’s Brand Performance Check is a tool to evaluate and publicly report on the Human Rights Due Diligence efforts of Fair Wear’s members.
-It is the most important element of our unique shared responsibility approach to improving working conditions in garment, textile, and footwear supply chains.
+• Fair Wear ensures brand accountability through our unique accountability tool: the Brand Performance Check.
+Since 2013, we have used the Brand Performance Check process to evaluate and publicly report on the human rights due diligence efforts of our members.
+It is the most important element of our shared responsibility approach to improving working conditions in garment, textile, and footwear supply chains.

-• Each brand is paired with a Fair Wear Brand Liaison whose role is to inspire change, answer questions, facilitate audits and trainings and review work plans, social reports and factory data.
-They also provide guidance on matters such as possible risks, due diligence and practical changes a brand might implement in their supply chain.
+• Each brand is paired with a Fair Wear Human Rights & Business Advisor, whose role is to strategically guide the brand in its human rights efforts, inspire change, answer questions, and review work plans and reporting.
+They also provide guidance on issues such as potential risks, due diligence, and changes to purchasing practices that a brand may need to implement in its supply chain.